 Marilyn Southwick Fregly

-Dr. Marilyn Southwick Fregly, a former professor emeritus at the University of Florida, personified the collaboration desired by the Warrington College of Business Administration.
+Dr. Marilyn Southwick Fregly, a former professor emeritus at the University of Florida, personified the collaboration desired by the Warrington College of Business.
 Dr. Southwick Fregly taught public relations in the College of Journalism and Communications, but offered her talent and drive to advance the international programs at Warrington.